| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Quick Summary:

-- Slow tempo music is employed in sleep music (60-80 BPM to relax the nervous system).
+• Slow tempo music is used in sleep music (60-80 BPM to relax the nervous system).

-- Helps anti-stress hormone, cortisol and helps produce melatonin.
+• Helps the anti-stress hormone, cortisol and helps to produce melatonin.

-- Enhances the quality and sleep latency, as well as relaxation.
+• Enhances the quality of sleep, as well as relaxation.

 Evidence Supporting Sleep Music